How Formula 1 Social Media Teams Work: A Guide for Brands

 How creators, influencers and collaborators may feature within the storytelling

-Channel-specific priorities and share of voice across platforms
+Channel-specific priorities and goals

 Importantly, the focus is not just on races and performance.
 Formula 1 increasingly operates as a cultural ecosystem.
 Many teams consider how their storytelling intersects with culture beyond the track, whether through collaborations with creators, music, fashion or other communities and wider cultural moments.